mikewesthad/phaser-matter-collision-plugin/README.md

 Check out the HTML documentation [here](https://www.mikewesthad.com/phaser-matter-collision-plugin/docs/manual/README.html).

-Note: this readme is still in progress, but it should complete enough for you to get started.

 ## Installation

 You can install this plugin globally as a script, or locally as a module using your bundler of choice.